stevedonovan/MonoLuaInterface/README.md

 Presti at
 [here](http://code.google.com/p/luainterface)

-This is version 1.5.3, which was the last version to use C/Invoke to link dynamically to a native Lua shared library/DLL.

-This port provides a working version of LuaInterface, buildable on Mono.
+This corresponds to the latest version 2.0.3, backported to use P/Invoke against standard Lua 5.1 shared libraries.
+It provides a working version of LuaInterface buildable on Mono.

 On Debian/Ubuntu, you will need the `liblua5.1-dev` and `mono-devel` packages.